BSkyB says BT a serious rival in UK sports rights

-LONDON Oct 10 Pay TV company BSkyB recognises it faces serious competition in the British sports rights market from new entrant BT after dominating the landscape for the past two decades.
+LONDON Pay TV company BSkyB recognizes it faces serious competition in the British sports rights market from new entrant BT after dominating the landscape for the past two decades.

 BT, the former telecoms monopoly, has taken a leaf out of BSkyB's book by winning a share of English Premier League soccer rights from 2013, and then buying exclusive rights to English Premiership rugby starting the same year.